-The subject to VAT is the supply of goods and services by a taxable person in the performance of his/its economic activities within the territory of the country that are effected for consideration.
+The supply of goods and services for consideration in the territory of the country by a taxable person in the performance of his/its economic activities shall be subject to VAT.

-The Standard VAT
+Standard rate of VAT

 • accommodation services;